dusted-go/security/README.md

-# security
+# Security

-Security related Go packages for use in personal projects.
+Security related Go packages for the use in personal projects.

+Quite frankly there's nothing really interesting to see here :)